1Password/scim-examples/azure-container-apps/ADVANCED.md

 5. Update your identity provider configuration with the new bearer token.

-## If Google Workspace is your identity provider
+## Appendix: If Google Workspace is your identity provider

 Follow the steps in this section to connect your deployed Azure Container App SCIM bridge to Google Workspace.
 Connect Google Workspace using the Azure Cloud Shell or AZ CLI.